HimmatSinghBalot/client_bootstrap/README.md

-# Client Bootstap by Chef-Core
+# Client Bootstap by Chef-Server

 This Cookbook will helps you to Bootstrap new Nodes by recipe.